 Can tooth enamel grow back?

-No. The human body cannot grow back tooth enamel once it has been chipped away or worn down because it is not living tissue.
+No. The human body cannot grow back tooth enamel once you chip it or wear it away because it is not living tissue.
 If you suffer from worn-down teeth, Dr. Petkevis offers several treatments to restore your tooth’s health.
 If you suffer from worn-down teeth due to teeth grinding, we also offer night guards to protect your teeth while you sleep.

 How much does it cost to fix worn-down teeth?